sainithinkatta/weather-app/README.md

 # **Weather App**

+Application is Live here - <a href="https://sainithinkatta.github.io/weather-app/" target="_blank">Weather App</a>

+---

 The Weather App is a responsive web application that provides real-time weather information for any location worldwide.
 Built with React and Vite, it ensures fast and optimized performance by fetching accurate weather data from the WeatherAPI.

----

-Live - <a href="https://sainithinkatta.github.io/weather-app/" target="_blank">Weather App</a>

 ---